-When English translations of the New Testament bible talk about ‘sexual immorality’ they are really translating the greek word porneia (πορνεία), it’s used almost every time the topic of sex comes up and often when talking about the worst sins in general.
+When English interpretations of the New Testament talk about ‘sexual immorality’ they are really translating the Greek word porneia (πορνεία), it’s used almost every time the topic of sex comes up and often when talking about the worst sins in general.
 If you can really grok what Paul was talking about as he uses the root for the word over and over again (it appears 32 times in the New Testament) then the rest falls into place.
 Now porneia has always been translated into Latin as fornication, while being understood by many conservatives to just be a 1:1 stand in for ‘any sexual expression not between husband and wife’.
 However, Porneia in post-classical Corinthian Greek did not mean generic sexual sin, or even sex outside of marriage, at all exactly and neither did fornication in actual Latin.
+The truth, like in many things, is a little bit more complicated and a lot more interesting

 Courtesan receiving a client

-ALL KINDS OF TRIGGER WARNINGS AHEAD FOR GRAPHIC FIRST HAND DEPICTIONS OF SEXUAL EXPLOITATION IN CLASSICAL GREECE, ALSO NSFW VASES.
+TRIGGER WARNINGS AHEAD FOR DEPICTIONS OF SEXUAL EXPLOITATION IN CLASSICAL GREECE, ALSO AN NSFW VASE.
+(SFW version)

-The word family of porneia as the Greeks actually used it was related to the verb to sell, and was only ever used in one context.
-A porneon was a house of forced prostitution, pornos (πόρνος) were those who sexually assaulted those forced into prostitution, pornois (πόρνοις) were more than one, the pornēs (πόρνης) were specifically those prostitutes who were sold for a pathetic sum to any taker, and itinerant sex traffickers were called pornoboskoi, a singularly unpleasant combination with the verb that described the herding of livestock such as cattle.
-The word porneia itself is a pretty weird conjugation and only has four attested uses before Christianity, each time referring to the general concept of one’s body being sold as a sexual object.
-Paul used the word repeatedly in his Epistles while making two primary assertions, that the ubiquitous system of porneia (πορνεία) fed by war, poverty, and callousness was fundamentally not OK, and that a laundry list of examples were pretty much the same thing as porneia.
-This fundamental position on heterosexual sex, that it is something that even could, much less must be divorced from exploitation was profoundly radical and novel for the time – even if it is hard to see today being the water we swim in.
+The word family of porneia (πορνεία) as the Classical Greeks actually used it was related to the verb to sell, and was only ever used in one context.
+A porneon was a house of forced prostitution, pornos (πόρνος) described those who sexually assaulted those forced into prostitution, pornoi (πόρνοι) were more than one, the pornēs (πόρνης) described specifically those prostitutes who were sold for a pathetic sum to any taker, and itinerant sex traffickers were called pornoboskoi, a singularly unpleasant combination with the verb that described the herding of livestock such as cattle.
+The word porneia itself is a pretty weird form and only has four attested uses before Christianity, each time referring to the general concept of one’s body being sold as a sexual object.
+Paul used the word root repeatedly in his Epistles while making two primary assertions, that the ubiquitous system of porneia fed by war, poverty, and callousness was fundamentally not OK, and that a laundry list of examples were pretty much the same thing as porneia.
+This fundamental position on heterosexual sex, that it is something that must be divorced from exploitation was profoundly radical and novel for the time – even if it is hard to see today being the water we swim in.
 Paul was clearly very concerned about sex, so much so that he comes from an almost totally ascetic perspective, and indeed with the modern eyes that he was such a large part of giving us, sex was one of the most terrible aspects of the world he lived in.
-Where the scale of destruction is truly unimaginable to us modern readers of the historical records we have.
+Where the scale of destruction, theft, oppression and callous exploitation is truly unimaginable to us modern readers of the historical records we have.

 Lest you think there is significant doubt about what the concept meant to the Classical and post-Classical Greeks, the porneia word family communicates one of the more thoroughly defined ideas that we have from their lexicon, as the ancient greeks were so legally concerned, as well as facetiously fascinated, with it.
 To really understand it requires a little bit of context.
-Under the laws of Draco in ancient Greece (621BCE), where we get the term draconian today, any man who caught another man sexually violating (adultering, μοιχεία) his wife could legally kill that man with the same legal immunity as an athlete who accidentally killed someone in competition23.53.
-Consent, or even any action or feelings on the part of the woman in question, were perfectly immaterial to μοιχεία, a crime that one man committed against another.
-This meant that, in addition to being able to just get some friends together and safely jump him while he was indisposed Pulp Fiction style as Draco allowed, the cuckold could also capture the adulterer and inflict whatever tortures he imagined so long as he didn’t use a knife59.67.
-In practice however, this usually resulted in the aggrieved man privately extracting exorbitant amounts of money from the adulterer in exchange for publicly forfeiting that immunity, but it also formed the basis for some really fascinating trials.
+Under the laws of Draco in ancient Greece (621BCE), where we get the term draconian today, any man who caught another man sexually violating (adultering, moicheía, μοιχεία) his wife could legally kill that man with the same legal immunity as an athlete who accidentally killed someone in competition23.53.
+Consent, or even any action or feelings on the part of the woman in question, were perfectly immaterial to moicheía, a crime that one man committed against another.
+Indeed, in addition to being able to just get some friends together and safely jump him while he was indisposed on the can Pulp Fiction style, Draco also allowed the cuckold to capture the adulterer and inflict whatever tortures he imagined so long as he didn’t use a knife59.67.
+While we know that in practice this extraordinary immunity usually resulted in the aggrieved man privately extorting exorbitant amounts of money from the adulterer in exchange for publicly forfeiting that immunity, it also formed the basis for some really fascinating trials.
 Under the laws of Solon (594BCE), as well as later codes, this legal vengeance only applied to wives (as well as concubines kept for the purpose of producing free children) and explicitly not to women available for sale59.67.
-This meant pornēs or those like them such as flute players, two-obol women, bridge women, alley walkers, or ground beaters, or of course wives being intentionally used as ‘bait’ to entrap rich potential adulterers.
-Thus we have solid records of those accused of adultering wives aggressively defending themselves by declaring the objects of their attentions to be pornēs – while very precisely defining the term as describing women available for sale to any john, particularly if at a fixed price.
+This meant pornēs or those like them such as flute players, two-obol women, bridge women, alley walkers, or ground beaters, as well as wives being intentionally used as ‘bait’ to entrap rich potential adulterers were not included.
+Thus we have solid court records of those accused of adultering wives aggressively defending themselves by declaring the objects of their attentions to be pornēs – while very precisely and luridly defining the term as describing women available for sale to any john, particularly if at a fixed price.

 Young flute player at a Symposium

 Its important to keep in mind what sexual immorality, the porn- word family, really meant for the society that Paul was advising his churches on how to live in.
 Before Paul, porneia was seen as a totally uncontroversial part of life, a public good – tradition even held that Solon the lawgiver opened a brothel in Athens himself as an act of public service.
 (Philemon, Frag.
 3; Athenaeus, Deipn.
 569d) The systematic rape of the vulnerable that the institution represented was regulated by cities in the same way that roads were, as a lucrative and essential public utility.
-Indeed the task of overseeing the institution was given to the Astynomoi, a board of citizens who were entrusted with tasks associated with maintaining thoroughfares such as ensuring the reputable disposal of shit and abandoned corpses from the streets.
-For example, they established a price cap of two drachmas to protect ‘consumers’ and the same officials who enforced that cap would also adjudicate disputes over women (by the drawing of lots, the women themselves were not to be consulted), pimps were given licenses to ensure quality ‘product’, and districts to operate in (generally near docks or city gates) to manage the noise, filth, and brawls over women that were inherent to the whole business.
+Indeed the task of overseeing it was given to the Astynomoi, a board of citizens who were entrusted with tasks associated with maintaining thoroughfares, such as ensuring the reputable disposal of feces and abandoned corpses from the streets.
+For example, they established a price cap of two drachmas to protect ‘consumers,’ while the same officials who enforced that cap would also adjudicate disputes over women (by the drawing of lots to avoid price competition, the women themselves were not to be consulted).
+Sex traffickers were also given licenses to ensure quality ‘product’, as well as districts to operate in (generally near docks or city gates) to manage the noise, filth, and brawls over women that were inherent to the whole business.
 The ‘trade’ was also clearly not small, much less a small part of life in the world early Christianity was addressing.
-While it is very unclear what the exact percentage of women could be described as pornēs would be in any western society before the advent of the modern census, it is clear that at the time it was at least astonishingly large – particularly after military victories when cities were flooded with more cheap pornēs than they could rape at any price.
+While it is very unclear what the exact percentage of women could be described as pornēs would be in any western society before the advent of the modern census, it is clear that at the time it was at least astonishingly large – particularly after victorious military campaigns when cities were flooded with more cheap pornēs than they could rape at any price.
 It is also important to consider that every woman in that era had the threat of being sold into porneia hanging over her head, as women who lost the social status granted to them by a man for whatever reason could always be sold or abducted for ‘scrap value.’
 This would have been true to varying degrees whether that status was by virtue of being somewhere on the sexual-partner-to-a-man spectrum from ‘wedded wife according to the laws,’ kept as part of a relationship with her father’s family and/or for the purpose of producing heirs, to otherwise disposable girlfriend to sexual chattel – or by virtue of being maintained as a daughter or sister or cousin.
 Losing that connection through shifting political winds, sexual disinterest, familial indifference or military defeat could mean losing everything in a sense few with the internet access to read this would be able to begin to understand.
-Demeas in Menander’s play Samia describes, in detail that would make the vilest MRA blush, what will happen to his companion (hetaera) when he kicks her out of the house for supposed unfaithfulness:
+Demeas in Menander’s play Samia describes, in detail that would make the vilest MRA blush, what will happen to his girlfriend (companion, hetaera, ἑταίρα) when he kicks her out of the house for supposed unfaithfulness:

 “You think you’re so fine.
 Go to the city and you will see what kind of woman you really are.
 They live in a different world those other women, paid a paltry ten drachmas for running to dinner parties and drinking undiluted wine until they die, and if they hesitate or demure, they starve.
 You will learn the hard way like everyone else, and recognize the mistake you have made.”